Making cobordisms symplectic: Introduction

-Any stable almost complex structure on an odd-dimensional manifold is realized by an overtwisted contact structure \cite{BEM}.
-Thus the above theorem implies that any smooth cobordism $W$ with non-empty boundaries which admits an almost complex structure also admits a structure of a symplectic cobordism between two contact manifolds.
+\begin{remark} Note that any two odd-dimensional manifolds which are endowed with a stable almost complex structures are cobordant in an almost complex category, see \cite{Milnor, Nov60}.
+In particular, for any contact manifolds $(\p_\pm W,\xi_\pm)$ an almost symplectic cobordism $(W,\eta)$, as in Theorem \ref{thm:cobord}, always exists. \end{remark} Any stable almost complex structure on an odd-dimensional manifold is realized by an overtwisted contact structure, see \cite{BEM}.
+Thus the above theorem implies that any smooth cobordism $W$ with non-empty boundaries that admits an almost symplectic structure also admits a structure of a symplectic cobordism between two contact manifolds.

-The notion of an overtwisted contact manifold was introduced in \cite{Eli89} in ${\rm dim}=3$ and extended to the general case in \cite{BEM}.
-Without giving precise definitions, which will be not important for the purposes of this paper, we summarize below the main necessary for us results about overtwisted contact structures.
-Part 1 of the following theorem is proven in \cite{BEM} for the case $n>1$ and in \cite{Eli89} for $n=1$.
-Part 2 is proven in \cite{CaMuPr}, see also Theorem 10.2 in \cite{BEM}. \begin{thm} {\rm \bf 1.} Let $\eta$ be an almost contact structure on a $(2n+1)$-dimensional manifold $M$ which is genuinely contact on a neighborhood $\Op A$ of a closed subset $A\subset M$.
-Then there exists an overtwisted contact structure $\xi$ on $M$ which coincides with $\eta$ on a neighborhood of $A$ and which belongs to the same homotopy class of almost contact structures as $\eta$ (relative to $A$).
-Moreover, any two contact structures which coincide on $\Op A$, overtwisted on every connected component of $M\setminus A$ and homotopic rel. $A$ as almost contact structures are isotopic rel. $A$.
+The notion of an {\em overtwisted} contact structure was introduced in \cite{Eli89} in dimension $3$ and extended to all dimensions in \cite{BEM}.
+Without giving precise definitions, which will be not important for the purposes of this paper, we summarize below the main results about overtwisted contact structures which will be used in this paper.
+Theorem \ref{thm:ot-properties} is proven in \cite{BEM} for $n>1$ and in \cite{Eli89} for $n=1$.
+Theorem \ref{thm:ot-thick} is proven in \cite{CaMuPr}.
+If $\xi=\{\alpha=0\}$ is an overtwisted contact structure, we will refer to $\alpha$ as an overtwisted contact form.